2 Effecting Global Change

 Remember, “it has never been more imperative to know how the Spirit speaks to you than right now…do whatever it takes to increase your spiritual capacity to receive personal revelation.” - President Russell M Nelson, 2020

 Without intending, leaders can diminish those around them while trying to do good.
 Most dimishing is accidental.
 As we become aware of these accidental diminishing traits, we can consciously become multipliers.
-Refer to the two figures below produced by the Wiseman group.
-The Wiseman group has also created a quiz to identify which diminisher tendencies you have.

 2.5 Impact and Engagement